greylurk/diceblog/content/post/mythoard-23.md

 description = ""
 +++

-For those who aren't familiar, Mythoard is a monthly subscription box of RPG goodies that started almost 2 years ago now, and has had a lot of fantastic books and materials.
+For those who aren't familiar, [Mythoard][7] is a monthly subscription box of RPG goodies that started almost 2 years ago now, and has had a lot of fantastic books and materials.